Approximation Algorithm for Noisy Quantum Circuit Simulation: Preliminary

-At the end of quantum circuits, we cannot directly observe a qubit as it is physically a particle at the microscopic scale (near or less than $10^{-9}$ meters).
 The only way allowed by quantum mechanics to extract classical information is through a quantum measurement, which is mathematically modeled by a set $\{P_{i}\}_{i\in\o}$ of projection matrices on its state (Hilbert) space $\h$ with $\o$ being the set of outputs and $\sum_{i \in\o} P_i=I_n$.
 This observing process is probabilistic: for a given quantum state $\rho$, a measurement outcome $i\in\o$ is obtained with probability $p_{i}=\tr(P_i\rho).$